1

 Registration Deadline

-January 17, 2022 is the registration deadline for the 2022 Denver Metro Virtual Braille Challenge Contest, which is open to all students, in all school districts, across Colorado.
+February 12, 2024 is the registration deadline for the 2024 Denver Metro Braille Challenge Contest, which is open to all students, in all school districts, across Colorado.
 The Permission (Registration) Form developed by the Braille Institute of America is linked below.

 Please remember that ALL participants, including the Rookie category, need to have a Permission (Registration) Form submitted to the CIMC.